How Much Is Capital Gains Tax On Shares In 2025?

 The content of this article is provided for information purposes only and is not intended to be, nor does it constitute, any form of personal advice.
 Investments in a currency other than sterling are exposed to currency exchange risk.
 Currency exchange rates are constantly changing, which may affect the value of the investment in sterling terms.
 You could lose money in sterling even if the stock price rises in the currency of origin.
 Stocks listed on overseas exchanges may be subject to additional dealing and exchange rate charges, and may have other tax implications, and may not provide the same, or any, regulatory protection as in the UK.

 Calculating Capital Gains Tax (CGT) on shares can get a little complex at times, but it doesn’t have to be that complicated.
-We’ll break down the capital gains tax rate in the UK and some possible exemptions.
+We’ll break down the capital gains tax rate on profits in the UK and some possible exemptions.

 Capital Gains Tax Rates in the UK